SammyIsra/SammyPortfoliov2/src/posts/sammyisme-portfolio.md

 The posts are not hosted anywhere in particular.
 I realized that for Gatsby, making the posts Markdown files on the project was probably the easiest solution.
 I use Typora to edit the files.

-The pictures are pulled from Flickr, via a "proxy" that I set up in Node and is hosted in AWS.
+The pictures are pulled from Flickr, via a serverless function hosted in Firebase.

 ## Design
 The design is mostly the same across the website.
 The header is shared but the theme changes.
 I wanted the Photographer page to be a showcase of my images and a way to bring more attention to my Flickr, which is why it only fetches a few images and not in their highest quality.
 The home is a small window to myself that doesn't offer a lot other than a landing page.